Iran's leader promises retaliation for nuclear scientist's killing

 “Once again, the evil hands of Global Arrogance and the Zionist mercenaries were stained with the blood of an Iranian son,” he said, using terms officials employ to refer to Israel.

+Israeli cabinet minister Tzachi Hanegbi, a confidant of Prime Minister Benjamin Netanyahu, said he did not know who carried out the killing.
+“I have no clue who did it.
+It’s not that my lips are sealed because I’m being responsible, I simply really have no clue,” he told N12’s Meet the Press.

-Israel’s N12 news channel said Israeli embassies had been put on high alert after the Iranian threats of retaliation.
+Israel’s Army Radio said some Israeli embassies had been put on high alert after the Iranian threats of retaliation, though there were no reports of concrete threats.
+The radio’s military affairs correspondent said the army was on routine footing.

 The White House, Pentagon, U.S. State Department and CIA have also declined to comment on the killing, as has Biden’s transition team.
 Biden takes office on Jan.
 20.